 When you have this format, you can do more editing on the subject or change it if you need to.
 Also, you can save in many other formats you need like JPEG, PNG, TIFF, etc.

 Why Do You Need Image Masking?

 The necessity of Image Masking is huge in Photo Editing Services.
 The basic one is to isolate the subject from the background without harming it.
 Well, the editing method opens up the doors to do more in photo editing with facilities.

 You may have a question, If you remove the background with Image Masking why not use other ways for that?
 Yes, you can use other ways to remove the background only.
 But, you can use the masking process when other ways are failing to do that.
 So, let us know, why we need Image Masking in Photoshop for photo editing;

 - Remove or replace the existing background for further use.

 - The non-destructive technique allows you to work easily.

-- To cut, replace, or modify an area in less effort.
+- To cut, replace, or modify an area with less effort.

 - To show or hide any area with the simple use of brushing.

-- Clipping Mask to use the image as a text fill gives an exceptional impression.
+- Clipping Mask to use the image as a text file gives an exceptional impression.